• About Us

 Vice President

 After graduating from Northeastern University in Boston, Colleen made the move to Jackson in 2003 to fulfill her aspirations to live the ski bum life.
-Unfortunately, that lifestyle seemed personally unsustainable, so she went on to work for Sotheby’s International Realty in marketing and design and eventually as a freelance graphic designer for a number of years.
-Colleen then went on to work for a local vacation rental management company, helping it grow to be the largest rental management company in the valley.
-She is currently trying her role as a domestic engineer and focusing on quality family time and non-profit volunteering.
+Unfortunately, that lifestyle seemed financially unsustainable, so she went on to work for Sotheby’s International Realty in marketing and design and eventually as a freelance graphic designer for a number of years.
+She is currently the Studio Manager of a local architecture firm, Prospect Studio.

 Katie Wilson